 When hiring for an open position, it is the supervisors responsibility to advertise, interview, and check references on potential employees.
-Supervisors will work with the Career Center to take applications and Human Resource to verify all paperwork, drug and pre-employment testing and any other requirements have been met.
+Supervisors will work with Human Resource to follow application process, verify all paperwork, drug and pre-employment testing and any other requirements have been met.
 The supervisor will then provide their recommendation for employment to Ohio County Fiscal Court.

 Supervisors are to coach and mentor their employees.
 They should provide a written job duty to each of their employees upon employment.
 When an employee performance exceeds required job duties, they should be given praising feedback.
 When employee performance does not satisfactory meet required job duty, the Supervisor should then follow the coaching and disciplinary process.
 This includes documented verbal and written communication with employee (see below steps).
-The Supervisor should keep a documented file on each employee.
-However, if an employee is in the coaching and disciplinary process a copy of documentation should also be sent to Human Resource to go in the employee file.
+If an employee is in the coaching and disciplinary process a copy of documentation should also be sent to Human Resource to go in the employee personnel file.
 Upon written discipline warning, the Judge Executive must be made aware of the situation.
 If termination is deemed necessary, the Supervisor and Human Resource Manager will notify the Judge Executive.
 The Judge Executive shall then follow the provisions of KRS 67.71 will then provide the employee with a Letter of Intent to Terminate containing: (a) the reason(s) for termination, if any; (b) the details of previous disciplinary actions (s) taken against employee, if any; and (c) the recommended effective date.